simplex-chat/simplex-chat/readme.md

 ### Connections between user profiles

-The system uses connections between user profiles (no information identifying users is stored on the servers) to send and to receive messages.
+The system uses separate simplex connections (shown above) between user profiles (no information identifying users is stored on the servers) to send and to receive messages.
 Each connection is one-directional, from sender to recepient, without any correlation between connections and user profiles, and between 2 connections used to send and to receive messages to/from the same participants.

 This design aims to reduce the risk of correlating communication of a user profile with other user profiles (to keep the list of connections private), and of correlating sent and received messages between the same participants.